 Here are the facts and documents:

-I was promoted to Shodan by both Oshita and Professor Chow in October, 1961.
-When I returned to Pasadena a few days later, Al and I told Ed that when Jim got out of the National Guard, we would were going to college in San Francisco.
+When I returned to Pasadena in mid Octover 1961, Al and I told Ed that when Jim got out of the National Guard, we would were going to college in San Francisco.
 We had told Ed back in 1959 about our college plans, and Ed had always planned on us opening a school there.

 When Jim was released from the National Guard he first went to San Francisco to spend the holiday with our family and looked for a building for the Karate studio.
 He returned to Pasadena just after New Year and Al, who worked for the California Workers Compensation Board, was promoted to supervisor and transferred a hundred miles away to Orange County.